vijaysharmapc/challengeSorted/README.md

 # challengeSorted

-ON python3 cli- please run the file finalMatchingProductListing.py (python finalMatchingProductListing.py) On NOtebook - please view and run the commands in file "finalMatchingProductListing.ipynb"
+On python3 cli- please run the file finalMatchingProductListing.py (python finalMatchingProductListing.py) On NOtebook - please view and run the commands in file "finalMatchingProductListing.ipynb"